lancevida/DLSU_SCENES_UNREAL/README.md

 ## 🙌 Credits

-- 3D Modeling & Texturing – Lance, Mads, Jono
+- Lance, Mads, Jono
-- Unreal Engine Integration – Lance
+- and Sir Neil for his cool adviser skills and guidance 🫡

 Made with ❤️ by DLSU students.